Bottcher’s rink looking for new skip in surprise shakeup | TSN

 Bottcher’s rink looking for new skip in surprise shakeup

-Brendan Bottcher's rink is looking for a new skip in a surprising turn of events after winning bronze at the Montana's Brier once again last month.
+Brendan Bottcher's rink is looking for a new skip in a surprising turn of events after capturing bronze at the Montana's Brier for the second straight season last month.

 "Over the past two seasons, I have grown so much as a skip, colleague, and as a friend.
 Although no longer teammates, I wish Ben, Brett, Marc, and Paul all the best on and off the ice," Bottcher said in a statement also posted to the team account on X. "I am more passionate about the future of curling and my future than ever before.
 As our sport continues to evolve and grow with increased interest from fans across Canada and around the world, generating extraordinary ratings as well as club and elite level expansions, curling is entering its golden era.